-To reach the property from Boulder, head west on Lee Hill Drive.
+To reach the property from Boulder head west on Sunshine Canyon Drive.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes would be east on Lee Hill Drive to the city of Boulder or west on to Lee Hill Drive and east Lefthand Canyon.
+Two main evacuation routes could be east on Sunshine Canyon Drive to the city of Boulder or west on to Sunshine Canyon Drive to the town of Goldhill.